DMTSource/deap_ray/README.md

 https://docs.ray.io/en/master/walkthrough.html?highlight=put

 ###### About:
-I start using Deap for Medical Physics research and optimizations many years ago.
+I started using Deap for Medical Physics research and optimizations many years ago.
 Recently, I began using Ray and it has helped me scale python code in ways I can't describe(yes I can, see shared memory objects above).
 I hope this code may be of use to others who enjoy using Deap for fun and work!
 https://www.linkedin.com/in/derekmtishler/